battleofthebots/asmulator/README.md

 The Makefile generates a payload and writes the data to ```/tmp/shellcode.raw```.
 This can then me thrown at the challenge via the following command:
 * ```nc localhost 8080 < /tmp/shellcode.raw```

+*Note, the example only dumps 5 bytes to a file to demonstrate how to "pwn" the challenge.
+The competitor will have to write their payload (up to 100MB) which will then be exec'd.*